Quickly find the answers to commonly asked questions.

 It is very easy for any merchant to accept Bitcoin, and most of the time preparing to add the feature to your payment services takes less than 10 minutes.
 Merchants can accept Bitcoin both online and at physical locations by using a merchant service payment provider like Bitpay, or even just using a simple wallet address generated on their own device.
 Bitcoin has significantly lower fees than PayPal, credit card companies and bank services making it far more appealing to store owners than the legacy payment card processors.
 The cryptocurrency is also irreversible so chargebacks are not possible, and this leaves the decision to refund fully within the hands of the store owner.
 Merchants can accept Bitcoin through a payment processor, through a Point-Of-Sale (POS) device or simply using their own tablet or smartphone.
 Adding Bitcoin as a payment method for your store can also increase your customer base for those who like to pay with cryptocurrency as well as broadening your company’s reach into the global market.
 Read more about merchant solutions here.

 There are fees involved with sending Bitcoin called the ‘Miner’s fee.’
 Fees are paid to the miners in order for them to verify and secure Bitcoin transactions within the network.
-A website / developer’s solution named ‘21’ offers an online guide detailing the fees within the network for certain time frames.
-Typically, a larger fee will confirm faster than a relatively low one.

 An unconfirmed transaction is a transaction in the network that the miners have yet to confirm.
 Typically, confirmations take roughly 10 minutes.
 However due to the increased popularity of the Bitcoin network confirmation times have increased quite a bit and can sometimes take op to an hour or more.
 There are solutions in the works to deal with this issue, as well as a lot of discussion within the Bitcoin community around the best way to go about it.
 If a transaction fails to confirm after 72 hours, the funds will be sent back to the original sender’s wallet.